aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 this information here since the file isn't registered in the database yet.

 INPUTS:
   - $scan\_type    : scan type of the file
   - $file         : file information hash ref
-  - $CandID     : candidate's `CandID`
-  - $Visit\_Label: visit label of the scan
+  - $subjectIdsref: context information for the scan
-  - $PatientName: patient name of the scan
+  - $pname        : patient name found in the scan header

 RETURNS:
   - pass, warn or exclude flag depending on the worst failed check